tonik/docs/installation.md

 > You will find more detailed instructions about managing and building a theme in [Development](/theme/docs/development/) documentation.

-In order to property bootstrap a theme you have to fetch some required dependencies and compile its assets.
+In order to property bootstrap a theme, you have to fetch some required dependencies and compile its assets.
 Before that, make sure that you are in the root folder of the theme (where `package.json` and `composer.json` files are located).

 ```bash
 # @ wp-content/themes